alnorth/stackdoc/README.md

     cd update-database
     virtualenv venv
     venv/bin/pip install -r requirements.txt
-    venv/bin/python update-database.py ~/path/to/posts.xml
+    venv/bin/python update-database.py

-That last line will start parsing the `posts.xml` file.
-Feel free to stop it with Ctrl + C at any point.
+That last line will start processing SO question data.
+The first time it runs it will process the whole database.
+If that completes successfully then it will only process newly added questions next time round.
+That's unless the questions processors change.
+Feel free to stop it with Ctrl + C at any point, it should recover fine.

 ### Installing a test version of the Chrome extension ###